wongyihe/wongyihe.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student at the University of California, Santa Cruz in the Department of [Computational Media](https://engineering.ucsc.edu/departments/computational-media/).
-I am advised by [Dr. Kate Ringland](https://kateringland.com/) under the [Misfit Lab](https://www.misfit-lab.com/).
+I am a first-year Ph.D. student in [Computational Media](https://engineering.ucsc.edu/departments/computational-media/) at Baskin School of Engineering, University of California Santa Cruz.
+I am advised by [Dr. Kate Ringland](https://kateringland.com/) under [Misfit Lab](https://www.misfit-lab.com/).

 My work and research
 ======
-My research interests are in human-computer interaction with a focus on neurodiversity and digital accessibility.
-I use qualitative methods such as interviews and netnography to explore underlying issues, and am working to build quantitative studies to evaluate my prototype designs.
+ My research interests lie in the field of human-computer interaction, with a focus on neurodiversity and digital accessibility.
+I use qualitative methods such as interviews and netnography to explore underlying issues and better understand the needs and challenges of neurodiversity groups.
+My ultimate goal is to use this human-centered approach to maximize the benefits of technology for neurodiversity groups.
+Currently, I am working to build quantitative studies to evaluate my prototype designs.

 My background and history